wombleton/gitlaw-nz/acts/B/Bylaws Act 1910.md

     (2) Notice of any such application to the High Court, and of the grounds thereof, shall be given by the applicant to the local authority by which the bylaw was made, and that local authority shall be heard in support of the bylaw.

-    (3) Every person making any such application to the High Court shall, at the time of filing the notice of motion, pay into Court the sum of $10 as security for the costs of the application.
+    (3) Every person making any such application to the High Court shall, at the time of filing the notice of motion, pay into Court the sum of 5 pounds as security for the costs of the application.

     (4) The costs of any such application shall, as between the applicant and the local authority, whether the local authority appears in support of the bylaw or not, be in the discretion of the Court, and the Court may make an order accordingly.